Preem and Vattenfall are designing a fossil-free hydrogen gas power plant

 Preem and Vattenfall collaborate to produce fossil-free hydrogen for biofuel production

 Electrification of transport is happening.

-What we call direct electrification means replacing one source of energy, power or heat with fossil free electricity.
-Direct electrification of cars and trucks is an established path towards fossil free transports.
-Less well known is the potential to use indirect electrification to further lower the climate impact of liquid biofuels.
-Preem and Vattenfall have entered a partnership with the purpose of using fossil free hydrogen for large scale biofuel production to reduce Sweden's CO2 emissions with 15%.
+Direct electrification of cars and lorries is an established path towards fossil-free transports.
+Less well known is the potential to use indirect electrification to further lower the climate impact of liquid biofuels – and positive progress is made within this field.
+Preem and Vattenfall have entered a partnership with the purpose of using fossil-free hydrogen for large-scale biofuel production.

 More about Preem

 Read more about Swedish refinery and fuel company Preem.